Skip to content

 2) Relationships

-Holding friends, family and partners to unrealistic standards causes strain in your relationships.
+Holding friends, family and partners to unrealistic standards causes strain in our relationships.

 For example: